 I’ve played the flashpoint several times now and I support the theory that Theron’s acting as a triple agent and actually trying to save the Commander and the Alliance.
 I really hope that’s the case.
 I’m willing to say that the triple agent idea would negate the toxic tones for a non-romanced Theron.
 However, If the player romanced him and he’s doing this without letting her/him know then that’s still a huge violation of trust.
 The toxicity of the message remains and the sad thing is that SWTOR has one of the larger female player bases in the sci-fi MMO genre.

 I’m going to give the writers the benefit of the doubt and believe that they just didn’t think about the implications of all of this.
 That doesn’t make it okay, but I try not to assume the worst about anyone.
 I’ll stick with it and see where the story goes for now.
-I like this game and I want to keep playing it but this pattern needs to be broken.
+I like this video game and I want to keep playing it but this pattern needs to be broken.
 I hope that they can find a way to fix this and present a positive message in future installments.
 The Huttball is in your court, Bioware/EA.

 All character images are from Star Wars Wikia.